Engineering

-A viral LinkedIn post crossed every AI-engineering feed last week with a sharp claim.
+The post crossed every AI-engineering feed last Wednesday morning.
+Sharp claim, sharp prose, three thousand reactions before lunchtime.
 If your AI agent executes code inside a standard Docker container, you are one prompt away from a breached host.
 The argument: containers share the host kernel, agents run untrusted code by definition, and a kernel exploit reaches straight through container isolation.
-The recommended fix: ditch Docker for hardware-virtualised microVMs, like LangChain's newly released LangSmith Sandboxes.
+The recommended fix: ditch Docker for hardware-virtualised microVMs like LangChain's newly released LangSmith Sandboxes.

 The post is rhetorically warm and architecturally correct in shape.
 It also lands at the exact moment the receipts arrived.

-In November 2025 — three weeks before the post went viral — the runc maintainers disclosed three separate container-escape CVEs in coordinated release.
+Three weeks before it went viral — in November 2025 — the runc maintainers disclosed three separate container-escape CVEs in a coordinated release.
 CVE-2025-31133.
 CVE-2025-52565.
 CVE-2025-52881.
 All three allow a malicious container to break out of runc-based isolation and gain write access to the host kernel surface.
-The CVEs impact Docker, containerd, Kubernetes, and effectively every managed Kubernetes service offered by every major cloud provider.
+They impact Docker, containerd, Kubernetes, and effectively every managed Kubernetes service offered by every major cloud provider.
 The fixes shipped in runc 1.2.8, 1.3.3, and 1.4.0-rc.3.

 If you needed a concrete proof point that the threat model is not theoretical, the proof point landed on its own.